BudacaB/Learning/Documentatie/Different_notes.md

 static
 Use the static modifier to declare a static member, which belongs to the type itself rather than to a specific object

-Belongs to type rather than object, what does that mean?
+Belongs to type rather than object, what does that mean? -> not needed to create object / instantiate class - can run its method directly

 ========================================================